raspberrypilearning/memory/en/step_4.md

 --- /task ---

 --- task ---
-Switch to the stage, and import the `drum machine` sound or another sound you like.
+Switch to the Stage, and import the `drum machine` sound or another sound you like.

 [[[generic-scratch-sound-from-library]]]

 --- /task ---

 --- task ---
-Add this code to play a sound and make the backdrop change colour once the player has won.
+Add this code to play a sound and make the backdrop change colour when the player wins.

 ![ballerina](images/stage.png)